moin2672/Angular2Routing_DK/readme.md

+# L4.2 using snapshot
+* unable to route based on id value

 # L4.1 route resolver product-details
 * Using a route resolver
 1. Build and register a route resolver service
 2. Add resole to the route configuration
 3. Read the data from ActivatedRoute

 # L3.5 Summary